noncesense-research-lab/monero_tx_extra/ascii_data.md

 - 350+ dates
 - 80+ email addresses
 - 10+ URLs
-- 100+ variations on "fluffypony is the best pony ever"
+- 100+ variations on "X is the best X"
 - 250+ messages

 ## Examples